The Church of Jesus Christ of Latter-day Saints in Thailand: Translation of the Book of Mormon

-Recent developments
+Later developments

 In 1987, three more church buildings were dedicated in Bang Na, Thonburi, and Chiang Mai.
 After the repeal of the restrictive visa laws, missionary work increased throughout Thailand as more mission areas were opened.
 In 1993, more than four hundred baptisms were performed, resulting in four districts and twenty-five branches in Thailand.
 There were eleven chapels and more being constructed as church membership rose to six thousand.
-After Troy L. Corriveau became mission president, the Thailand Stake was organized on June 18, 1995 by Neal A. Maxwell, containing five wards, three branches, and 2,260 members.
+After Troy L. Corriveau became mission president, the Thailand Stake was organized on June 18, 1995, by Neal A. Maxwell, containing five wards, three branches, and 2,260 members.
 Pornchai Juntratip became the first patriarch in Thailand.
-The Bangkok North Stake was created on June 15, 2014 by Gerrit W. Gong.
+The Bangkok North Stake was created on June 15, 2014, by Gerrit W. Gong.
 In 2013, there were approximately 650 baptisms and by the middle of 2014, there were over 1,000 baptisms performed.
-During his global ministry tour, president of the Church of Jesus Christ of Latter-day Saints Russell M. Nelson and member of the Quorum of the Twelve Apostles Jeffrey R. Holland, gathered with and spoke to church members in Thailand on April 20, 2018.
-Church leaders estimated that this was the largest gathering of Latter-day Saints in the history of Thailand.
+During his global ministry tour, church president Russell M. Nelson and Jeffrey R. Holland, of the Quorum of the Twelve Apostles, gathered with and spoke to church members in Thailand on April 20, 2018.
+Church leaders estimated that this was the largest gathering of Latter-day Saints in the country's history.